henrikoldcorn/fallout_3_computer_hacking/README.md

 # fallout_3_computer_hacking
 solves passwords required to get into computers in Fallout 3 / NV

+Requires Python 3, and your favourite IDE (eg. IDLE) or a terminal.

 F5 to run, Crtl-C to cancel or close

 Example: given words "one", "two", "six"